ton-blockchain/docs/docs/docs.md

 * **Catchain Consensus Protocol**

   Description of Byzantine Fault Tolerant (BFT) Consensus protocol employed by TON Blockchain while creating new blocks.

+> Note that the code may contain parameters and methods named gram / nanogram / etc. This is a legacy of the original TON code, gram cryptocurrency was never launched.
+The coins of the current TON mainnet are TON Coins and the coins of the current TON testnet are test TON Coins.